Secrets of Assertiveness

 This is more empowering than worrying about what the other person is going to do and how you are going to react.
 But like the previous books, it is incomplete.
 What if there's a bully in your life, and you have to take definitive action?

 Finally, I read Who's Pulling Your Strings? by Harriet Braiker.
-This is the best book, and I often refer my clients to it.
+This is my favorite book, and I often recommend it to clients.
 It makes the victim responsible for ending manipulation, which puts an end to victimhood.
 It teaches you how to stop being a target by strengthening yourself.

 It describes different types of manipulators and their motives.
 It gives you permission to stop being nice.
 Nice people are easy targets because they reward bad behavior.